petruanica/Connect_4/README.md

 To get started you can clone the repository and then run `npm start` from the root directory.

-Hope you enjoyed our little game :)
+Hope you enjoyed our game :)